george24601/notes/java/concepts.md

 < ? extends T>, <? super T>, and <?>,

 Design: use generics to implement LRU, hints: LinkedHashMap, removeEldestEntry()

-can you pass List<String> as List<Object> param?
-How about vice versa?
-answer is no - contravariant and co-variant

 Example of type unchecked warning,e.g.,  List<String> rawList = new ArrayList()